Ashet-Technologies/TIS-100/specs.md

 ### JRO <SRC>
 Jumps to the relative address given in `<SRC>`.
+> Note that some commands use 2 bytes and some commands only one.

 	IP ← IP + <SRC>;

 ### JRO <IMM>
 Jumps to the relative address given with `<IMM>`.
+> Note that some commands use 2 bytes and some commands only one.

 	IP ← IP + <IMM>;